deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 ![](figures/figures_12_0.png)

-> 🔼 The figure shows a comparison of webpage generation results from ground truth, GPT-40, standard fine-tuning, and WAFFLE on a sample from the WebSight-Test dataset, highlighting WAFFLE's superior performance.
+> 🔼 The figure shows a comparison of webpage generation results from GPT-40, standard fine-tuning, and WAFFLE on a sample from the WebSight-Test dataset, highlighting WAFFLE's superior performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Example test instance from WebSight-Test dataset, with the generated images by GPT-40, Standard FT, and WAFFLE.